Skip to content

 When metadata is deemed “inapplicable”, for example, if a @path property is seen in a response, it becomes part of the payload instead unless the @includeInapplicableMetadataInPayload decorator is used and given a value of false.

 The handling of metadata applicability furthers the goal of keeping a single logical model in TypeSpec.
 For example, this defines a logical User entity that has a name, ID and password, but further annotates that the ID is sent in the HTTP path and the HTTP body in responses.
-Also, using automatically visibility as before, we further indicate that the password is only present in create requests.
+Also, using automatic visibility as before, we further indicate that the password is only present in create requests.

 model User {